Trump collaborates on song with Jan. 6 defendants

 In “Justice for All,” which was released on multiple streaming services on Friday, Trump is heard reciting the Pledge of Allegiance.
-The 45th president’s portion on the track follows a chorus of Jan.
-6 inmates — credited on the song as the “J6 Prison Choir” — who sing “The Star-Spangled Banner.”
+The 45th president’s portion on the track follows a chorus of inmates detained on charges related to Jan.
+6 — credited on the song as the “J6 Prison Choir” — who sing “The Star-Spangled Banner.”

 The end of the song features the chorus repeatedly chanting “USA!”

-Trump’s part of the music project was recorded at Mar-a-Lago, his Florida resort home, a few weeks ago, according to Forbes, which was first to report news of the song.
+Trump’s part of the music project was recorded a few weeks ago at Mar-a-Lago, his Florida resort home, according to Forbes, which was first to report news of the song.
 The Jan.
-6 defendants were reportedly recorded via a jailhouse phone.
+6 defendants were reportedly recorded their part via a jailhouse phone.

 Money raised from the tune — which is on sale for $1.29 on iTunes and available on Spotify and YouTube — will be directed to their families, Forbes reported.